Lieberman and Lamont Run for the Senate: Round 2

 LIASSON: That is essentially Lieberman's position.
 But his support of the war and his defense of the way President Bush has handled it cost him the vote of Joe Shircuit(ph).

-Mr. JOE SHIRCUIT (Lamont Supporter): I'm going to vote for the Democratic candidate.
+JOE SHIRCUIT: I'm going to vote for the Democratic candidate.

 LIASSON: Ned Lamont?